 The Ultimate Ears MEGABOOM 4 lacks a mic, so you can't use it to access a voice assistant.

 The Ultimate Ears MEGABOOM 4 is very good for outdoor use.
 Its size and weight are portable enough to take with you, and its IP67 rating ensures the speaker can handle dust and water exposure.
-Due to its 360-degree design, your audio sounds nearly the same across angles, and you can use 'PartyUp' to add compatible speakers by the brand.
+Due to its 360-degree design, your audio sounds nearly the same across angles, and you can use 'PartyUp' to add compatible speakers from the same brand.
 Its long Bluetooth range means you don't have to worry about your signal cutting out.
 Plus, the app's EQ lets you adjust the tuning.
 Unfortunately, the speaker doesn't get very loud, and it compresses somewhat in the bass when set to its max volume setting.
 It also lacks multi-device pairing.

 Well-built with IP67 rating.